Visual Impairment Enablement Services

-We work with people of all ages, both children and adults, living with sight loss across Greater Manchester.
-Whether it's getting advice and information on your eye condition, trips out with our Children & Young People's service, or you just fancy a coffee morning with people who understand your sight loss, we can find a package that suits you.
+We work with people of all ages living with sight loss across Greater Manchester.
+Whether it's getting advice and information on your eye condition, attending a Living Well with Sight Loss course, or you just fancy a coffee morning with people who understand your sight loss, we can find a package that suits you.